tru-ID/dev-server/README.md

 ##### Deploy

+> **Note:** Please keep in mind that deploying this remotely could result in the API endpoints being publically accessible to anyone unless you secure these endpoints with authentication, the server will also be running until you close it down.

 Running `flyctl launch` will prompt you for some pieces of information about your application, including the region you wish this to be deployed to.
 If you're using the [tru.ID's India Data Residency](https://tru.id/blog/india-data-residency), you may want to choose the `Chennai (Madras), India` for your deployment.

 At the end of this, you'll also be asked if you wish to deploy this application remotely.
 Choose yes.